 Multiprocessing model

 Python processes do not share memory and therefore are not subject to data access errors between the processes, however, access errors can occur for objects such as those provided by multiprocessing.sharedctypes or maintained by the operating system and shared by processes, such as files.
-For such objects, the vulnerability exists.
+For such objects, the vulnerabilities exists.

 Interprocess communication mechanisms such as pipes can exhibit concurrency control errors (see 6.63 Lock protocol errors [CGM]).
 Note that the use of pipes or queues to move significantly large amounts of data can reduce complexity related to global locks at the expense of performance, which can cause the application to run too slowly and/or miss deadlines.